liegeandlief/whitelodge/README.md

     </head>
     <body>
       {/*
-        Parameter 1: the name of the object in which all stores are kept.
+        Parameter 1: the name of the object in which stores are kept.
 If stores are kept in the window object then this parameter is not needed as it defaults to 'window'.
-        Parameter 2: the object in which all stores are kept.
+        Parameter 2: the object in which stores are kept.
 If stores are kept in the window object then this parameter is not needed as it defaults to window.
+        Paramter 3: the namespace within the object in which stores are kept.
+If stores are not namespaced then this parameter is not needed as it defaults to 'whitelodge'.
       */}
-      ${renderInitialStatesOfStores('global', global)}
+      ${renderInitialStatesOfStores('global', global, 'sharedState')}
       <div id="app">${renderToString(<TopLevelAppComponent />)}</div>
       <script src="bundle.js"></script>
     </body>